7 Day Digital Detox Printable (How to Stay Off Your Phone)

 As I mentioned HERE, we’re taking some time to “get it together” and this week we’re focusing on helping you use your phone less, cure overwhelm and get engaged in real life.
 (Grab the free 7 Day Digital Detox printable below.)

-I started setting limits on technology in 2014 when I read a book called The Cure for Overwhelm which detailed one man’s quest to break his addiction to his phone.
+I started setting limits on technology after I read a book called The Cure for Overwhelm which detailed one man’s quest to break his addiction to his phone.

 He shared statistics revealing that addiction to smart phone and internet use has the same affect on your brain as a heroin addiction.
 (Read “Why I Start My Day Without Technology” linked below for more details).

-I immediately set boundaries on my laptop and phone use and saw an improvement in the peace and calm I felt in my life, but over the last year I have slowly let the monster creep back into my life:
+I immediately set boundaries on my laptop and phone use and saw a vast improvement in the peace and calm I felt in my life.

 Maybe you wouldn’t say that you’re addicted to the internet, but if you’re feeling distracted, scattered and overwhelmed, it may be your phone.